What Does Weak Security Mean On Wifi? – Overview

 3. Make your router Secure.

-Follow these steps to secure your router.
-Change the router’s default name, the router’s default password, and keep the router’s software up to date.
-Also, try not to forget to disable any remote management features.
+Follow these steps to secure your router: Change the router’s default name and password, keep the router’s software current, and disable any remote management features.

 4. Use a Firewall

-A firewall is a software for your device, which prevents unwanted traffic.
-You can also use a hardware firewall and enhance your wifi security by adding another layer of protection.
+A firewall is software that prevents unwanted traffic on your device.
+You can also use a hardware firewall to enhance your Wi-Fi security by adding another layer of protection.

 5. Be extra cautious During Mobile Access.

-Some apps can be able to access your home network from a mobile device.
-One example is a mobile hotspot on your smartphone, which sounds helpful, but after that, don’t forget to disable the network remotely.
-The usage via a mobile device requires a password.
+Some apps can access your home network from a mobile device.
+One example is a mobile hotspot on your smartphone, which sounds helpful.
+However, after using it, remember to disable the network remotely.
+Using a mobile device requires a password.

 Always create a strong password with a minimum of 20 characters, alphanumeric, and symbols.

-Also, log out of the app when you are done with it.
+Always log out of sensitive apps when finished using them, especially those with access to your home network, to prevent unauthorized use.
 Additionally, ensure that your phone has a strong password or has multi-factor authentication (MFA) installed.
 This step prevents misuse of the phone and app.

 6. Use Virtual Private Network Also known as VPNs.

-A VPN is a software tool to create a secure connection between networks.
-VPNs are used by entities where any need arises to access the company’s network via the internet.
+A VPN is a software tool that creates a secure connection between networks.
+VPNs are used by entities where any need arises to access the company’s network via the Internet.

 Conclusion

-By now, you would know what does weak security means on wifi.
-It’s the issue that you may have in your wifi connection that may harm your security.
+By now, you should know what weak Wi-Fi security means.
+Any issue with your Wi-Fi connection can harm your security.

-The network traffic can route through the wifi router.
-It also monitors and controls all your devices like tablets, laptops.
+The Wi-Fi router routes network traffic.
+It also monitors and controls all your devices, such as tablets and laptops.

 Best Wifi Routers For Large Home